The Association of Arts Management, Marketing & Development Professionals - Advancing Arts Revenue Growth Together

 Arts professionals across the globe have already signed up for Arts Reach New Ways Forward – a comprehensive package of breakthrough strategies that ensure you will successfully navigate uncertain times and capitalize on the new possibilities.

 The membership is for your entire organization.
-Each month, we will send the person in your group who has paid for the membership the invitation to that month's events, and that person can distribute the invitation to everyone in your company.
+You can have up to three contacts at your organization on file.
+Each month, we will send the people on file from your group the invitation to that month's events, and those people can distribute the invitation to everyone else in your company.

 We'll provide answers to what you’re seeking from a variety of sources.